Security, Trust, & Privacy

 Privy

-We use Privy to generate wallets for people using email or other authentication methods.
+We use Privyarrow-up-right to generate wallets for people using email or other authentication methods.
+Privy is an MPC (multi-party computation) wallet where private key material is split between the user’s device and Privy’s infrastructure.

-1. If you sign up via email and do not set up a backup, theoretically Privy can rug your vault.
-This could be achieved by introducing malicious code into Privy codebase.
+1. If you sign up via email and do not set up a backup, theoretically Privy could steal funds from your vault.
+This could be achieved by introducing malicious code into the Privy codebase.

 1. In order to avoid this users should back up their account or set a passphrase AND they should also export their embedded wallet and keep the PK safe